 What is happening with the military coup in Myanmar?

 On February 1, 2021, a coup was launched in Myanmar.
 People took to the streets to protest peacefully.
 In the weeks that followed, security forces began to open fire, "using live ammunition to shoot at unarmed protestors."

 “This crisis comes at a time when armed conflict and the COVID-19 pandemic already pose severe challenges in Myanmar," said Janti Soeripto, President and CEO of Save the Children, "especially for marginalized communities."

 How are children in Myanmar being impacted by the military coup?

-What is the long-term effect of the crisis on children in Myanmar?
+What are the long-term effects of the crisis on children in Myanmar?

 How is Save the Children helping children and their families impacted by the Myanmar coup?

 Save the Children and its partners are providing support to children who have been harmed and their families where possible.
 This includes providing psychosocial support for children who have witnessed violence and developing resources to support the country’s growing mental health crisis.

 Due to insecurity and ongoing COVID-19 restrictions, a lot of this work is being done remotely, and many children are still not able to receive the support they so desperately need.